 Quick Note: Levered vs Unlevered DCF

-As a matter of technicality, when an interviewer asks you to walk through a DCF Valuation, they could be asking you to take one of two approaches: an Unlevered DCF (excludes Debt impact) or a Levered DCF (includes Debt impact).
+When an interviewer asks you to walk through a DCF Valuation, they could be asking for one of two approaches.
+The two approaches are Unlevered DCF (excludes Debt impact) or a Levered DCF (includes Debt impact).

 On the job, the vast majority of Discounted Cash Flow analyses are Unlevered DCFs.
 As a result, the framework below focuses on just the Unlevered DCF approach.